knazran/monsters-among-us/content/blog/somebody-once-asked-me-what-does-it-mean-to-be-a-woman-today.md

 ---
-title: >
-    Somebody once asked me, ‘what does it mean to be a woman today?’
+title: Somebody once asked me, ‘What does it mean to be a woman today?’
-image: /img/blog/blog-woman.png
 author: Farzana
 date: 2021-05-15T17:16:31.032Z
+description: "\"Women are like onions.
+The more you peel, the more colours you see.
+And maybe you understand better.''"
+image: /img/blog/blog-woman.png
 ---

 To keep it short, I still don’t have the answer to her question.